MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 - what is your age?
 ```

-You can use the `<TemplateName>!()` to request a new evaluation on each reference within a structured template.
+You can use `<TemplateName>!()` to request a new evaluation on each reference within a structured template.

 In the example below, `Speak` and `Text` may have different resolution text because `GetAge` is re-evaluated on each instance.